NNLP-IL/Hebrew-Resources/README.rst

 * `fastText pre-trained word vectors <https://github.com/facebookresearch/fastText/blob/master/pretrained-vectors.md>`_ for Hebrew {`CC-BY-SA 3.0`_} - Trained on `Wikipedia <https://www.wikipedia.org/>`_ using `fastText <https://github.com/facebookresearch/fastText>`_.
 Comes in both the binary and text default formats of fastText: `binary+text <https://s3-us-west-1.amazonaws.com/fasttext-vectors/wiki.he.zip>`_, `text <https://s3-us-west-1.amazonaws.com/fasttext-vectors/wiki.he.vec>`_.
 In the text format, each line contain a word followed by its embedding; Each value is space separated; Words are ordered by their frequency in a descending order.

+* `hebrew-word2vec pre-trained word vectors <https://github.com/Ronshm/hebrew-word2vec/blob/master/api/README.md>`_ {?} - Trained on data from Twitter.
+Developed by Ron Shemesh in Bar-Ilan University's NLP lab under the instruction of Dr. Yoav Goldberg.
+Contains vectors for over 1.4M words (as of January 2018).
+Comes in a zip with two files: a text file with a word list and a NumPy array file (npy file).

 Papers
 ======